Indiana University Executive and Leadership Team

 Narasimha Beeraka - President of Postdoctoral Association Council

-Narasimha Beeraka, the President of Postdoctoral Association Council at Indiana University, advocates for the interests and professional development of postdoctoral scholars.
-Beeraka leads initiatives aimed at enhancing research opportunities, fostering collaboration, and providing resources to support the postdoctoral community.
-This role involves representing postdocs in university governance and facilitating communication between scholars and administration.
-By championing the postdoctoral experience, Narasimha Beeraka contributes to Indiana University's robust research environment and its commitment to advancing scientific discovery.
-Beeraka's leadership ensures that postdocs have the support and opportunities needed to thrive and contribute to the university's innovative endeavors.
+Narasimha Beeraka, the President of Postdoctoral Association Council at Indiana University, represents the interests and advocates for the professional development of postdoctoral scholars.
+Beeraka leads initiatives aimed at enhancing the postdoctoral experience, fostering collaboration, and supporting research advancement within the university community.
+This role involves liaising between postdocs and university administration to address concerns and promote opportunities.
+By championing the needs of this vital academic group, Narasimha Beeraka contributes to a supportive research environment.
+The position requires strong communication and organizational skills to effectively represent a diverse group of researchers.
+Beeraka's leadership is key to ensuring that postdocs at Indiana University have the resources and support necessary for their academic and career progression.

 Logan Wade - President